Home

 (1856-1874)

-William Marcy Barnhouse was born in 1856 in Fayette County, PA, the son of Harrison and Catherine (Minerd) Barnhouse.
-Tragically, he died at age 18, the same year his father passed away.
+William Marcy Barnhouse was born in 1856 in Fayette County, PA, the son of Harrison and Catherine (Minerd) Barnhouse

 The following month, the Genius reported that "We are pleased to learn that many friends and acquaintances of Wm.
 M. Barnhouse, deceased, are about purchasing a nice set of tomb stones for a memento."

 The marker was placed at his grave at the East Liberty church.
-Rediscovered in 2001, the marker is legible but broken.
-Seen at left, in the foreground, it lies flat in a stack of other broken grave markers, toward the back of the small fenced cemetery.
+Rediscovered in 2001, the marker is legible but broken, and lies flat in a stack of other broken grave markers, toward the back of the small fenced cemetery.

 Click here to visit a national Barnhouse family webpage, with broader information than just for those cousins belonging to our family.